luizgabriel/luizgabriel/README.md

-I'm a Software Engineer with more than eight years of experience in the tech industry especially in fields like Full Stack Web Development, Cross-Platform Development, Microservices Architecture, and Big Data.
+I'm a Software Engineer with more than nine years of experience in the tech industry especially in fields like Full Stack Web Development, Cross-Platform Development, Microservices Architecture, and Big Data.